Museum of Underground Prisoners: Administration

+Exercise yard

-Exercise yard This yard served as a prayer and exercise yard for Moslem prisoners.
-On the wall can be seen a drawing of the crescent of the "Machrav" which indicates the direction of Mecca where Moslems turn when praying.
-The yard was used for the punishment of lashings.
-In December 1946, Benjamin Kimhi, a 16- year-old member of the Etzel was sentenced to 18 years imprisonment and 18 lashings for his participation in the robbery of the Ottoman Bank in Jaffa.
+This yard served as a prayer and exercise yard for Moslem prisoners.
+On the wall can be seen a drawing of the crescent of the "Machrav", which indicates the direction of Mecca where Muslims turn when praying.
+The yard was used for punishment by lashings.
+In December 1946, Benjamin Kimhi, a 16-year-old member of Etzel, was sentenced to 18 years imprisonment and 18 lashings for his participation in the robbery of the Ottoman Bank in Jaffa.
 The purpose of the robbery was to get funds for underground activities.
 When the Etzel became aware of the sentence, they published a proclamation warning the British not to subject Benjamin to the lashings.
 Because of the tense atmosphere, the warden decided to execute the lashings in his office rather than in the exercise area.
-The following day, in an operation known as "Night of Lashings" an Etzel team kidnapped several British officers and gave them 18 lashings before releasing them.
+The following day, in an operation known as "Night of Lashings", an Etzel team kidnapped several British officers and gave them 18 lashings before releasing them.
 One of the teams was caught by the British in a routine check post and three members of the group, Mordechai Alkachi, Yechiel Dresner, and Eliezer Kashani, were hanged in the Acre Prison.